Shahil98/Connect-Your-Neurons/Contributing.md

 ### Work On Your Own branch
 Once done and you have the code locally on the disk, you can get started.
 We advice to not work directly on the master branch, but to create a separate branch for each issue you are working on.
 That way you can easily switch between different work, and you can update each one for latest changes on upstream master individually.
 ### Write Code
-For writing the code just follow our [Python style guide](#Python-Styleguide).
+For writing the code just follow our Python and JavaScript style guides.
 If there is something unclear of the style, just look at existing code which might help you to understand it better.

 ## Style Guide